 College of Arts and Sciences (CAS)

-101 Presenting and Processing Information Using Technology (1-3:0-3:0-3).
-Prerequisite: Varies with topic.
-Special topics course that presents practical experience in computer applications.
-Topics vary; most topics require laboratory work.
-May be repeated for credit when course content is different.
+101 Presenting and Processing Information Using Technology (1-3:0-3:0-3) Prerequisite: varies with topic.
+Presents practical experience in computer applications.
+Topics vary; most require laboratory work.
+May be repeated for credit when course content differs.

-313 Mystery, Madness, and Murder (3:3:0).
-Prerequisite: Completion or concurrent enrollment in all other required general education courses.
-A multidisciplinary approach to some of the taboo topics that most fascinate and frighten us.
-In this course, three instructors from disciplines across the arts and sciences bring their expertise and diverse perspectives to provocative issues such as cannibalism and serial murder.
-Students learn to think critically and objectively about these subjects while examining their widespread use in myth, literature, and popular culture.
+313 Mystery, Madness, and Murder (3:3:0) Prerequisite: completion or concurrent enrollment in all other required general education courses.
+Multidisciplinary approach to taboo topics that most fascinate and frighten us.
+Instructors from disciplines across the arts and sciences bring their expertise and diverse perspectives to provocative issues such as cannibalism and serial murder.
+Students learn to think critically and objectively while examining use in myth, literature, and popular culture.

-485 International Internship (3-9:0:0).
-Prerequisites: 60 credits, 2.5 GPA; successful completion of application and selection process.
-Students should contact the faculty director one semester prior to semester of enrollment.
-Students work at oversees locations under the direction of the faculty director and a site supervisor.
-Students participate in a pre-departure orientation, work a minimum of 45 hours for each credit (in 3, 6, and 9 credit increments) and submit written assignments as specified in a learning contract approved by the faculty director.
-These may include journals, work products and reports, reflective essays, and research papers.
+485 International Internship (3-9:0:0) Prerequisites: 60 credits, 2.50 GPA; successful completion of application and selection process.
+Students should contact faculty director one semester prior to semester of enrollment.
+Students work at oversees locations under faculty director and site supervisor.
+Predeparture orientation; minimum 45 hours of work for each credit (in 3, 6, and 9 credit increments); and written assignments as specified in a learning contract approved by faculty director, including journals, work products and reports, reflective essays, and research papers.

-490 Faculty-Student Research Apprenticeship (3:0:0).
-Prerequisites: 60 credits and permission of instructor.
-Open only to recipients of the provost's Faculty-Student Apprenticeship Award.
+490 Faculty-Student Research Apprenticeship (3:0:0) Prerequisites: 60 credits and permission of instructor.
+Open only to recipients of the provostÕs Faculty-Student Apprenticeship Award.
 Introduces students to scholarship in action in their major field of study.
-Complements and enriches required course material and provides undergraduates with the unique opportunity to work collaboratively with faculty on research projects.
+Complements and enriches required course material, and provides undergraduates the unique opportunity to work collaboratively with faculty on research projects.